The more you read,

-I write down new ideas all the time, I wonder if they've ever been done before.
-I've heard that there is no such thing as a new idea?
+I write down new ideas all the time, but I wonder if they've ever been done before.
+Is there such a thing as a new idea?
 There are a million topics to write about and sometimes one topic has been written about a million times.
 But it only takes "a new idea," or rather a new twist on an old idea, to create a fresh new story plot.
-When I'm ready to begin writing on a new project, I like to see how it's been done before.
-There are three ways I do this:
+When I'm ready to begin a new writing project, I like to see if it's been done before.

-1. Basic Google search for my own working title.
+- Basic Google search for my own working title.
 I see if anything pops up and how similar they are.
 I also search by topics and include the key words "picture book."

-2. Advanced Amazon search by topic or title, also sortable by year.
-The ones that really matter have been published within the last 20-25 years.
+- Advanced Amazon search by topic or title, also sortable by year.
+The ones that really matter have been published within the last 5-10 years.
 Any older, and they're really not competition.